KyleKing/recipes/docs/meals/roasted_vegetables.md

 - [ ] (Standard) Thyme, Rosemary, Garlic, Onion, and Salt and pepper
 - [ ] (Alternative) Paprika, Thyme, Garlic, and Onion

-### Veggies
+### 60 min Vegetables

 - [ ] Potatoes
-- [ ] Sweet potatoes
+- [ ] Sweet Potatoes
+- [ ] Carrots, cut diagonally
+- [ ] Bell Peppers
+- [ ] Red or Yellow Onions
-- [ ] Carrots
+- [ ] Butternut or Yellow Squash

+### 30 min Vegetables

 - [ ] Broccoli
-- [ ] Mushrooms
+- [ ] Mushrooms (note: put in a separate pan to account for liquid)
-- [ ] Butternut or yellow squash
 - [ ] Zucchini
-- [ ] Red bell pepper
-- [ ] Red onion

 ## Recipe

 - Set the oven to 425 (no need to wait for pre-heat)
-- Cut up all the vegetables into roughly the same size
+- Cut up the hardy the vegetables into roughly the same size.
+For example, cut potato-shaped vegetables in half twice, then into chunks.
-- Mix with seasonings and oil in a bowl, then spread out over two baking sheets or in a roasting pan
+- Mix with oil and seasonings in a bowl.
+Spread out over baking sheets and/or roasting pan
 - Bake for 30 minutes, check and flip, then bake for an additional 30 min
+    - While baking, finish chopping the vegetables and set aside.
     - Wait to add the softer ingredients, such as mushrooms, zucchini, etc. until the mid-point
+- Top with Feta crumbles, black pepper, olive oil or other sauce, etc.